PoESkillTree/PoESkillTree/README.md

 ==================

 ###Features:
-* Hide sidebars
+* Url Improvments
   * PoEBuilder, PoEUrl and Tinyurl parsing
   * Button to change current tree link to poeurl link
+  * Enter in url to load build
 * Hotkeys
-* Enter in url to load build
+* GUI Improvments
+  * Hide sidebars
   * Drag&Drop in builds list
+  * New Look and the ability to choose color theme
+  * And lots of other changes and updates
 * Character Sheet: DPS and Defensive calculations
-* Lots of UI changes and updates

 ###Hotkeys:
 * Shift + Left Click: Zoom In